 Bleary-eyed but momentarily relieved, first-year osteopathic medical student Emily Eddy emerged from her exam reflecting on all of the work she had done to ensure she got the best score possible, and all the work she had left to do.

 It was only Tuesday, and despite the fact that she’d yet to even eat lunch, the final week of medical school had already challenged Eddy with two exams.
 A quiz awaited her in just a few hours, and yet another exam was on tomorrow’s schedule.
 She had a hard time focusing on anything beyond that.
-As she made her way into the foyer of Pacific Northwest University of Health Sciences Butler-Haney Hall, her mind juggling medical terminologies and vital anatomical information, something in the distance managed to capture her acutely-focus attention.
+As she made her way into the foyer of Pacific Northwest University of Health Sciences Butler-Haney Hall, her mind juggling medical terminologies and vital anatomical information, something in the distance managed to capture her acutely-focused attention.

 Seemingly determined to provide comfort to anyone who passed, Mika locked her soulful brown-eyes on Emily.
 Coated in a thick black fur accented with pure white and a rich, rusty hue, Mika had come from generations of hard workers.
 Today, the Burnese Mountain Dog was prepared to put forth any effort necessary to accomplish what she’d been brought to do.
 That task wasn’t to patrol the farmlands of the Swiss Alps as her ancestors had.
 Instead, she was here to simply make people feel better.
 Thankfully for students like Eddy, Mika’s adorable appearance and welcoming demeanor made her a perfect fit for the job.